krzysztofj1234567890/computer-science-basics-tutorials/Snowflake/snowflake.md

 - Missing join conditions

 ### What is query profile?

+The Query Profile is a full runtime breakdown of an executed query.

 After running the query:
 - Open Query Profile in the Snowflake UI.